Gravebot/Gravebot/README.md

 Master branch is built and pushed to our Docker image.
 You can pull the latest from [here](https://hub.docker.com/r/gravebot/gravebot/).

+## Updating

+Updating Gravebot is like any other NodeJS app.
+Just run `git pull && npm install`.

 ---

 ## Feature Requests